 5.12.
-The Authority acknowledges that npower's senior management took action to remedy the contraventions, particularly on the billing issues.
-The Authority does not consider that npower's senior management willfully contravened the SLCs and CHRs.
-However it is clear that the actions taken were not enough to stop the contraventions from happening, nor did the actions stop them quickly enough to minimise the consumer impact.
-This factor therefore applies.
+The Authority acknowledged that npower's senior management took action to remedy the contraventions, particularly on the billing issues.
+The Authority did not consider that npower's senior management willfully contravened the SLCs and CHRs.
+However it was clear that the actions taken were not enough to stop the contraventions from happening, nor did the actions stop them quickly enough to minimise the consumer impact.
+This factor therefore applied.